 - 1. Internationalization: combined approaches in social and human sciences - About comparisons, distances and interactions - Cultures, Nations and the Economy - 2.
 Management in the international economy: key concepts - Going multinational: firm motives and characteristics - Managing the multinational: strategies, structures, organization and networks - Power and conflicts in an international environment - 3.
 The manager in the international organizations and projects - Profiles, skills and competences across borders - Behaviors and team work in an international and intercultural environment- Towards borderless approaches - 4.
-Field mission: - Choose a current and pertinent issue, and define the limits of the subject, - Team work in practice and responsibilities division - Carry out a project team, by selecting right tools (quantitative and qualitative interviews, statistics, economic, geographic and social datas...)
+Field mission (in coordination with P. Pol lecture): - Choose a current and pertinent issue, and define the limits of the subject, - Team work in practice and responsibilities division - Carry out a project team, by selecting right tools (quantitative and qualitative interviews, statistics, economic, geographic and social datas...)

-Pr : E.Hertzler Volume : 24 hours Credits : 4 ECTS Assessment scheme : Homework/Exam/FM
+Pr : E.Hertzler Volume : 24 hours Credits : 3 ECTS Assessment scheme : Homework/Exam/FM